mat-docs/mtap-docs/ReplayService/2019.2/docs/Installation.md

 ## Run with Docker

 Replay Service is shipped as a docker image.
-For detailed instruction steps, please visit the [docker image hosted on bintray](https://bintray.com/mclarenappliedtechnologies/mtap/replay-service#read).
+For detailed instruction steps, please visit the [docker image hosted on bintray](https://bintray.com/mclarenappliedtechnologies/mtap/replay-service#read) (requires login to bintray).

 ## Run as a daemon service
 ### .NET Core runtime dependency